-Screw on the wheel bolts in position and tighten them loosely with a box spanner.
+Screw in the wheel bolts and tighten them lightly using the hexagonal socket in the screwdriver handle.
 The wheel bolts should be clean and easily screwed.
 Before fitting the spare wheel, inspect the wheel condition and hub mounting surfaces.
 These surfaces must be clean before fitting the wheel.